univention/ucsschool-kelvin-rest-api/doc/docs/resources.rst

 The format of the JSON response in the body will not change.

 Requests to resource endpoints must carry a valid token.
-Section :ref:`Installation and configuration` describes how to obtain one.
+Section :ref:`install-and-config` describes how to obtain one.
 Sending no or an invalid token leads to the server responding with HTTP status ``401``.

 The token must be in the ``Authorization`` header with a value ``Bearer <token>``.
 E.g.::